-For the three months ended March 31, 2022, other income (expense), net primarily reflects net gains recognized on the fair value remeasurement of our financing liabilities associated with the Funding Agreements that were entered into in April 2021.
-The changes in the fair value remeasurement of our financing liabilities associated with the Funding Agreements were primarily due to the impact of adjustments to our discount rates and credit spread, resulting from increases in the risk-free rate, partially offset by the passage of time.
+For the three and six months ended June 30, 2022, other income (expense), net primarily reflects net gains recognized on the fair value remeasurement of our financing liabilities associated with the Funding Agreements that were entered into in April 2021.
+The changes in the fair value remeasurement of our financing liabilities associated with the Funding Agreements were primarily due to the impact of adjustments to our discount rates, resulting from increases in the risk-free rate, partially offset by the passage of time.

-For the three months ended March 31, 2021, other income (expense), net primarily reflects net losses recognized on the fair value remeasurement of our private placement warrants.
-The changes in the fair value remeasurement of our private placement warrants were primarily due to changes in the fair values of our common stock and public warrants as well as changes in the volatility implied by the market price of our public warrants.
+For the three and six months ended June 30, 2021, other income (expense), net primarily reflects net losses recognized on fair value remeasurement of our financing liabilities and private placement warrants.
+The changes in fair value remeasurement of our financing liabilities were primarily due to changes in our discount rate and the passage of time.
+The changes in fair value remeasurement of our private placement warrants were primarily due to changes in the fair values of our common stock and public warrants, as well as changes in the volatility implied by the market price of our public warrants.
 The private placement warrants were cashless exercised and settled in September 2021.